CEP process timeline

 M State CEP registration process

-- High school student applies to M State Concurrent Enrollment Program on the Student Application and Request to Test Form.
+- High school student applies to M State's Concurrent Enrollment Program on the CEP Student Application.

 - Student takes the Accuplacer assessment test or counselor submits proof of eligible ACT scores.